 These interactions could be existing even before you run the re-marketing program, so understand the values from different “micro conversions” using segmentations.
 Here is a nice article that talks about “Macro and Micro conversions“.

-I guess the challenging part is to assign some kind of $ value on to those micro conversions, or those segmented interactions that leads to additional returns for your site/business.
+I guess the challenging part is to assign some kind of $ value on to those micro conversions, or those segmented interactions that lead to additional returns for your site/business.